ProteinsWebTeam/interpro-docs/docs/searchways.rst

 column gives an indication of whether or not the search has completed (green tick symbol / searching), if the search has been saved locally (the results will still be available even after the seven days limit set up on InterPro servers), or if the results have been imported (file symbol).
-Clicking on the text in the results column opens a page where the results are summarised in a protein sequence viewer (more detailed information is provided for the :doc:`/protein_viewer`).
+Clicking on the job id or on the text in the results column opens a page where the results are summarised in a protein sequence viewer (more detailed information is provided for the :doc:`/protein_viewer`).

 Previously ran searches can be imported either by typing the job ID in the **Import** text box, for searches